 5. Flea Markets

-Flea Markets are another good place to find items as well.
-I’ve been able to negotiate prices for many of the items I have purchased there.
+Flea Markets are another excellent place to find items as well.
+I’ve been able to negotiate prices for many of the things I have purchased there.
 Many people selling at flea markets are trying to get rid of their stuff quickly and easily.
 That is usually a win for re-sellers.
 I’ve found items at flea markets in the city and small towns.
 You never know what hidden gems you may see if you don’t look.
-I plan to visit more Flea Markets this year to get more eBay inventory.
+I plan to visit more Flea Markets this year for more eBay inventory.

 If you don’t see anything in the free sections, check some of the other ones.
 A lot of folks need money these days.
 Many are open to offers for their items.

 The final place to get inventory for eBay is at yard sales.
 In the past, my neighborhood has had a community yard sale.
 At least 15 houses participated in the event.
 You can find some sweet deals at yard sales.
-For the most part, you can try to talk the seller down for a better price at yard sales.
+Sometimes, you can talk the seller down for a better price at yard sales.
 Most of the time, they seek to get rid of the items.
 I’ve had a few yard sales before, and it sucks to bring things back into the house.
-I use craigslist to find out when and where yard sales will be.
+I use Craigslist to find out when and where yard sales will be.
 Nexdoor is another place where you can look for yard sales.

 Here’s a good tip.
 Try going to a yard sale 10 minutes before it’s over.
 I’ve done this in the past and got ten free items.
-The seller put things on the curb and said I could grab whatever I wanted for free.
+The seller put things on the curb and said I could grab anything for free.
 You can not beat getting free items.
-I’m sure other people do that towards the end of their yard sales too.
+I’m sure other people also do that towards the end of their yard sales.